am-dos-7/smart-iot-control-board/README.md

 # IoT Smart Control Board
 This project is intended to provide a fast and efficient approach for configuring and controlling [Home] a set of heterogeneous Automation devices.
+The challenge faced in most of the heterogeneous scenarios is the one of assigning a dedicated Graphical User Interface to each device, given the plethora of devices there could be.
-It mainly relies on a self-configuration idea,
+The proposed solution mainly relies on a self-configuration devices idea around a centralized server, where each device knows its type and communicates it to the server upon its connection.
+The server (which also holds the control board) adds the GUI dedicated to this device according to its type.